From the Dean

 College Mission Statement

-- To serve our professional and technical communities
+- Engaging professional and technical communities worldwide.

 These statements reflect the essential nature of the college.
 The motivation of the college centers about its desire to emphasize to the engineering community the intrinsic value of humankind and of the individuals who comprise it.
 This motivation flows directly from the fact that the college is an integral part of a Catholic, Jesuit university.